RossaMania/imdb-clone-next/README.md

 This is a clone of the Internet Movie Database using Next JS and The Movie Database API.

+### I love movies, so once I get this completed, I would like to use this as inspiration for other movie-themed apps.

 ## Features
 - Styling with Tailwind CSS.
 - Top Rated and Trending pages.